World Cricket League Africa Region

-The World Cricket League Africa Region or Africa World Cricket League is a one-day cricket tournament organised by the African Cricket Association for non-Test national cricket teams in Africa.
+The World Cricket League Africa Region or Africa World Cricket League was a one-day cricket tournament organised by the African Cricket Association for non-Test national cricket teams in Africa.
 As well as providing opportunity for national teams to play international matches against others of a similar standard, it also provides qualification into the ICC World Cricket League.

 The league contains three divisions played once every two years with promotion taking place between divisions.
 As yet, there has not been a Division One tournament played and so there are no current champions.
 Currently, there is no date set for this to take place.

 History

 The Africa regional tournament of the World Cricket League was introduced in 2006.
 Two divisions were played with the teams being distributed according to the final placings of the 2004 ACA Championships.
 The upper division, designated as Division Two, contained the associate African nations at that time with the exception of Kenya, Namibia and Uganda who were already embedded in the World Cricket League.
 It is assumed that these three teams are expected to participate in Africa Division One alongside promoted teams from Division Two.
 Division Three was made up of eight affiliate African nations.

 At present, there has been no relegation for teams finishing bottom in the divisions though this may change if the first division is played in the future.